-6.5.6 Status Bar
+3.5.6 Status Bar

-At the bottom of the main GUI window is a status bar.
+At the bottom of the main GUI window is the status bar.
 The status bar displays text messages that provide information regarding the state of the GUI, the status of an operation, and other updates that are of interest to the user.
 If, during the course of your session, you have an unexpected result, it is worth checking the status bar.
 Most messages sent to the message bar are also recorded in the History message buffer.
-In the event that an expected error occurs due to incorrect usage of the GUI or request of an operation not allowed at that time you will be informed with an IDL dialog box.
-The dialog is popped up and you will need to either acknowledge the message or respond with a yes or no.

-6.6 Graph Menu
+3.6 Graph Menu

-6.6.1 Panel Tracking
+3.6.1 Panel Tracking

 Tracking can be toggled on or off by selecting the Panel Tracking option under the Graph menu.
 When tracking is on, you will see a vertical bar tracking any cursor movement that occurs inside the frame of a panel.
-This option is a checked menu item.
-When a check mark is displayed before the menu item name, Panel Tracking, then you will see the vertical line.
-When no check mark is present tracking is turned off.
 By turning off tracking, you also turn off the position legend box in the upper right corners of the panels.
 This menu item will also turn off the Track One Panel and Track All options.

-6.6.2 Track One Panel
+3.6.2 Track One Panel

 The user can choose to turn the vertical tracking line to track only one panel at a time versus all panels.
 When this mode is selected the vertical tracking bar will track only the panel that the cursor is in.
-Similarly, if the position legend is on, only the legend box of the panel the cursor is in will be updated.
-This is a checked menu item and is on when the check mark is present and off when not.
-When tracking is in one panel mode, the track all option will automatically be turned off and the menu item will be unchecked.
+If the position legend is on, only the legend box of the panel the cursor is in will be updated.
 The Track One/Track All menu pairs are mutually exclusive so when one mode is on, the other will be turned off.

-6.6.3 Track All
+3.6.3 Track All

 When in track all mode, the vertical line will track the cursor movement in all panels in the 'active' page.
-See section 6.6.2 Track One Panel to see how the two menu items are paired.
+See Section 3.6.2 Track One Panel to see how the two menu items are paired.